By continuing you agree to our use of cookies. You are able to update your settings at any time.

 4. For all of the taller stays, bend the top of the stay gently back towards your body once it is an inch or so behind your scapula.
 You don't want it right on your spine at this point, but you want it to mirror the spine somewhat.

-5. For the larger 2 stay packs, bend the second stay to match the first stay.
+5. Bend the second stay to match the first stay.

 Removing Your Pack